KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 ## The Claim Under Examination

 A class of lineage frameworks advances a single governing move.
 A later structure — a text, a model, a vocabulary, an architecture — is first described as a state produced downstream of earlier states.
-Continuity is then treated as a judgment made by an observer under chosen criteria rather than a fact carried by the work.
+Continuity is then treated as a judgment made by an observer per chosen criteria rather than a fact carried by the work.
 From these two steps a conclusion is drawn: that descent is real but morally flat, that any downstream position is a *branch* occupying its own genealogical coordinates, and that an origin-claim is therefore one criterion-relative attribution among several rather than a settled fact.

 Stated at that altitude the move sounds disciplined, even generous.
 It becomes unstable the moment it is applied to the case that matters most for provenance defense: the case where a structure is preserved while its relation to the origin is fractured.